No one has favorited this theater yet

-It was taken over by Provincial Cinematograpgh Theatres(PCT), opening as a cinema on 24th September 1928.
+It was taken over by Provincial Cinematograph Theatres(PCT), opening as a cinema on 24th September 1928.
 A Wurlitzer 2Manual/6Rank organ was installed, with the console on a lift and the organ chambers using the former theatres boxes seating spaces.
 The seating capacity was reduced to 1,458 by closing the balcony seating area.

 In February 1929 PCT were taken over by Gaumont British Theatres Ltd. It was re-named Gaumont from 8th May 1950.

 In 1961, the interior of the Gaumont was entirely re-built.
 A suspended ceiling was insterted at balcony level and the side-walls and proscenium were covered over.
 Most of the original decoration was retained, but was now totally hidden from view.
 It was re-named Odeon after the closure of the former (now demolished) Vogue/Odeon in 1973.
 The Odeon closed on 24th October 1981 and the building was converted into a bingo club from May 1983.

-Bingo use ended in the late 1990’s and the building is now in use as a nightclub, known as Deja-Vu, by 2017 re-named Joy.
+Bingo use ended in the late-1990’s and the building became a nightclub, known as Deja-Vu, by 2017 re-named Joy.

 On 30th June 1989, Historic Scotland designated the Odeon a Grade B Listed building.